61c-teach/sp20-lab-starter/lab13/README.md

 ## Exercise 3 - Dot Product

-The next interesting computation we want to compute is the dot product of two vectors.
+The next task is to compute the dot product of two vectors.
 At first glance, implementing this might seem not too different from `v_add`, but the challenge is how to sum up all of the products into the same variable (reduction).
 A sloppy handling of reduction may lead to **data races**: all the threads are trying to read and write to the same address simultaneously.
 One solution is to use a **critical section**.
 The code in a critical section can only be executed by a single thread at any given time.
 Thus, having a critical section naturally prevents multiple threads from reading and writing to the same data, a problem that would otherwise lead to data races.
 A naive implementation would protect the sum with a critical section, like (`dotp.c`):

 ```
 double dotp(double* x, double* y) {